Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

 So, this project will be about building a webapp to showcase my new skills and vastly improve on that past project.

-Please note, I tend to explain things simply and either fully, or with enough detail to understand where to go next.
-However, due to the complexity of this project, some familiarity with general programming concepts is assumed.
+Please note, some familiarity with general programming concepts is assumed.
 Also, details are covered as and when they are relevant, and many questions will likely be raised that would be out of scope to answer.
 That said, feel free to reach out to me for these questions.
 I can at least point you to the documentation!

 ## Tech Stack